 Additional information on Foreign Language requirements and placement exams for other languages will be reviewed during your orientation or transfer registration session.

 Based on your placement exam results, you may be encouraged to take an exemption test in Math and/or Foreign Language, and you may be invited to apply for a waiver from the First-Year Writing Requirement.
 Exemption exams are taken to earn exemption from a requirement and/or credit.

 The Department of Mathematics and Statistics coordinates the Math Exemption Test offered multiple times each semester.
 If you wish to satisfy your R1 requirement without taking a course and without earning credit, you may take the Math Exemption Test.
 You will still need to take the Math Placement Exam before you attend orientation.
 The Math Exemption Test will not place you into a level of Math or give you credits.
 A passing score will exempt you from the R1 requirement only.

-The exemption exams are offered during the first week of each semester.
+The exemption exams are also offered during the first week of each semester.
 Email or call (413-545-2621) the NSO office two weeks before the semester begins for more details.

-If you wish to take a placement or exemption test in a language other than French, German, Latin or Spanish, contact the the Humanities and Fine Arts Advising Center to set up an appointment:
+If you wish to take a placement or exemption test in a language other than French, German, Latin or Spanish, contact the Humanities and Fine Arts Advising Center to set up an appointment: